Ajinkya Rahane: Test career

-Despite poor form throughout 2021, he was selected in the playing 11 in the first two test matches of the South African tour, this decision received a lot of criticism especially since shreyas Iyer who was sidelined had scored a hundred on debut and many critics urged to drop him after his golden duck in the 2nd test.
-In India tour of South Africa 2021–22, Rahane finished the series with 136 runs with only one half-century in it.
-Despite decent performance in Ranji trophy 2022, he was not selected for 2 match home series against Sri Lanka and made him sit on the benches 5 times overall in test career.
+Despite poor form throughout 2021, he was selected in the playing 11 in the first two test matches of the South African tour.
+This decision received a lot of criticism, especially since Shreyas Iyer was sidelined and had scored a hundred on debut.
+Many critics urged to drop him after his golden duck in the 2nd test.
+In the tour of South Africa 2021–22, Rahane finished the series with 136 runs and only one half-century.
+Despite a decent performance in Ranji Trophy 2022, he was not selected for a 2-match home series against Sri Lanka, and he was made to sit on the benches 5 times overall in his Test career.

 One-Day International career

 Two back to back centuries in the Emerging Players Tournament in Australia (201) helped Rahane secure a place in the India limited-overs squad for the tour of England.
 He made his debut against England at Chester-le-Street as a replacement for opener Virender Sehwag.
 Although Rahane made 40 runs at strike-rate of 90.90, India's hopes of their first victory of the 2011 summer against England were thwarted by a washout at Chester-le-Street.

 He did well in his maiden international series (2011 NatWest Series), against England in England, and in the return series.
 He made a 47 ball 54 on his second match of the latter tour.
 Rahane failed to impress in his next few limited over matches against West Indies, Sri Lanka, Pakistan and England.

 Rahane made his second ODI fifty in 2013-14 Asia Cup, only to be followed by another slump.
 In a short ODI career in the middle order, Rahane has seemed unsure and struggled at times to find the balance between defence and attack.
 He showed signs of comfort at the top of the order with rapid centuries against England (September 2014) and Sri Lanka (November 2014), but Rohit Sharma's second ODI double-century followed by a big hundred against Australia at the MCG pushed Rahane back to the middle order.
-T20s In the ICC Cricket World Cup followed, Rahane only managed to score 208 runs from 8 matches, with an average of 34.66.
+In the ICC Cricket World Cup followed, Rahane only managed to score 208 runs from 8 matches, with an average of 34.66.
 He was dropped by Mahendra Singh Dhoni in the second ODI against Bangladesh but after the series, he was appointed as captain of India for its tour of Zimbabwe for ODIs and T20Is in 2015 when a second string squad was selected.
 India won that ODI series 3–0, although Rahane was not able to leave any big impacts with the bat, he made a total of 112 in three matches with only one half-century in it.